Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Introduction.md

 **Morrowind Harbor** - Shipping heartland teeming with traders.
 The Grand Pavilion is also located at the edge of the district toward the center of the city, showcasing shops with both traditional wares and cutting edge Cerulium inventions.

 ##### Aulihrun
-**Verdant Court**  - Opulent estates and middle-to-upper-class adobes.
+**Verdant Court**  - Opulent estates and upper-class adobes for nobles and industrialists.
 **The Crownswork** - Administrative district that houses the government buildings.
 The Skyspire is being constructed here.

 ( Read More: [[01 World of Erythea/Atlas/Ebolon/Pharousia/Azulihrun\|Azulihrun, the Cerulean City]])